Released in 1981, the BBC Micro is a series of computers developed as part of the BBC Computer Literacy Project by Acorn Computers.

-Acorns BBC Micro is considered their first big success.
-This was an important milestone for Acorn, whose founder Chris Curry found himself in direct competition with his old employer, Sir Clive Sinclair.
-They enjoyed a turbulent and competitive relationship throughout the 1980s but certainly helped push the industry forward.
+Acorn’s BBC Micro is considered their first big success.
+This was an important milestone for Acorn, whose founder Chris Curry, once a Sinclair employee, found himself in direct competition with his old boss, Sir Clive Sinclair.
+They enjoyed a turbulent and competitive relationship throughout the 1980s which certainly helped drive the industry forward.

 Its technical specification varies depending upon which variant you look at.
 The Model A and Model B variants are based around the MOS 6502.
 The Model B+ variants utilise the MOS 6512A CPU.
 In terms of RAM, this ranged from 16k to 128k from the base Model A to the Model B+ (128k version).